gnikita432/gnikita432/README.md

 ## About Me

-- 🔭 I'm a software engineer with a passion for coding and open-source.
+- 🔭 I'm Nikita Gupta, a software engineer with a love for coding and building impactful applications.

-- 🌱 I am a final year BE student.
-I have a year of experience in software engineering, including internships at MLH Fellowship and RMgX Technologies.
+- 🌱 I graduated with a BE in CE, with a minor in Computer Science and Engineering.
+My journey in software development has taken me through roles at RMgX Technologies and MLH Fellowship, where I've worked on projects ranging from shipping platforms to decentralized blockchain applications.

-- 💻 I am proficient in full-stack development and have a good understanding of React, Node.js, TypeScript, Next.js, and MERN.
+- 💻 I have experience in full-stack development, working with technologies like React, Angular, Node.js, TypeScript, Next.js, and the MERN stack.
+I enjoy creating dynamic, responsive, and user-friendly web applications that solve real-world problems.

-- ⚡ I am a life-long learner and am constantly seeking to improve my skills.
+- ⚡ I'm a life-long learner, always seeking to improve my skills and stay updated with the latest technologies.
+I love taking on new challenges and exploring different areas of tech.

-- 👯 I am always open to collaboration and contributing to open-source projects.
+- 👯 I'm passionate about collaboration and innovation.
+I enjoy working with others to create exceptional products and solutions.

-- 💬 Feel free to connect with me and let's work on something great together!
+- 💬 Let's connect and create something amazing together!
+Check out my repositories and feel free to reach out for collaboration, ideas, or just to chat about tech.

 <!-- <div align="center">